hyperbrowserai/n8n-node/README.md

    - **Browser Use**: Control browser actions with AI guidance using the Browser-Use agent
    - **Claude Computer Use**: Use Claude to control computer actions using the Computer Use agent
    - **OpenAI CUA**: Use OpenAI to control user actions using the CUA agent

+## Examples

+A few example n8n flows are provided in the [examples directory](/examples/).
+Feel free to explore and play with them.

 ## Documentation